xy3/1t.ie/README.md

 ### Features

 1t.ie provides easy link shortening without needing to sign in.
-Shortened links are as short as possible and accept both POST and GET requests without issue.
-POST/GET parameters passed to the shortened link are automatically forwarded to the resolved URL.
+Shortened links are as short as possible and GET request parameters will be forwarded to the resolved URL.

 TL;DR*